 - Annual Measurable Objectives (AMO)

-OSPI has a written formal complaint process for resolving issues of violation of a Title I Federal regulation.
+Office of Superintendent of Public Instruction (OSPI) has a written formal complaint process for resolving issues of violation of a Title I Federal regulation.
 If you have a concern with Title I services and/or regulations we encourage you to contact your child’s Title I teaching team, your school’s principal and/or the district’s Title I office (360-676-6542).
-You can also access the Citizen’s Complaint Process through the Office of the Superintendent of Public Instruction (OSPI) in Olympia.
-The link below has all of the information for filing a complaint through OSPI.
+You can also access the citizen’s complaint process through the OSPI office in Olympia.
+The links below has all of the information for filing a complaint through OSPI.

 - Links to OSPI Complaint Process OSPI Website with Citizen’s Complaint Information and Forms

-- File a Citizen Complaint Against a School District, ESD or Other School Service Provider: This page outlines the 5-step process through which a citizen can file a complaint against a school district, educational service district (ESD) or other school service provider (subgrantee).
+- File a Citizen Complaint Against a School District, Educational Service District or Other School Service Provider: This page outlines the 5-step process through which a citizen can file a complaint against a school district, Educational Service District (ESD) or other school service provider (subgrantee).